Fukushima Transportation

 Fukushima Transportation, Inc. (福島交通株式会社, Fukushima Kōtsū Kabushiki-gaisha) is a rail and bus transportation company headquartered in Fukushima City, Fukushima Prefecture, Japan.

 It operates the Iizaka Line rail line and an extensive bus network, which primarily serves the Nakadōri and northern section of the Hamadōri regions of Fukushima Prefecture.

-Besides, this company has belonged to Michinori Holdings since 2008.
+It has been owned by Michinori Holdings since 2008.

 History

 Founding and initial growth

 Fukushima Transportation can trace its roots back to the founding of Shintatsu Tramway (信達軌道, Shintatsu Kidō) on August 1, 1907.
 The company opened up lines connecting Fukushima to Iizaka and Date, and in 1908 Shintatsu Tramway, along with various other regional railways, were brought together under the newly formed Dainippon Tramway (大日本軌道, Dainippon Kidō).
 Shintatsu Tramway became the Fukushima branch of the newly formed company.

 Over the next nine years, routes connecting Hobara, Yanagawa, and Kakeda were completed.

 In 1917 Shintatsu Tramway reformed as a new entity, and in January of the following year the new Shintatsu Tramway took control of the Fukushima branch of the Dainippon Tramway.
 The rail network was then further expanded to include Koori and Matsukawa.

 In 1926 the company's name was changed to Fukushima Electric Railway (福島電気鉄道, Fukushima Denki Tetsudō), and in 1927 it merged with Iizaka Railway (飯坂電車, Iizaka Densha).
 As a result of the merge, the tracks that led directly from Fukushima Station to Iizaka were renamed to Iizaka West Line and the track that led from Fukushima Station to Iizaka via an eastern loop of Fukushima City was renamed to Iizaka East Line.